AshikaDevaguptapu/ETLPipelineCovid-NYC/README.md

 This is a function to check whether the data was sucessfully ingested and the results were as exepected.
 So, I have performed select * from countyname to fetch the data with the connection object.
 It returns success if the fetch from respective county is successfull otherwise it returns an execption.

 ### SchedulerFile.py
 This script will schedule your CovidETLPipeline.py to run automatically at 9:00 AM every day.

-##### Note: If you wanted to check for every one minute instead of every day 9:00 AM, please uncomment and comment some lines of the code as instructed inside this code.
+If you want to check whether this has been done or not, you can change your system time respectively to 8:59 PM after running this file with out interrupting the CLI or terminal and wait for 1 minute to see the results of ETL.

 ### TestCases.py:
+This file checks all the test cases of the functions Extract, Transform, Load of the CovidETLPipeline.py file.
+It it outputs all three test cases as ok then your results are successful.

-### Modules and packages that were used in the code:
+### Some important Modules and packages that were used in the code:
 #### pandas:
 It is a library in python mostly used for data analysis and manipulation.
 I have used pandas package to read the csv files.
 #### requests: